therden/packrat/README.md

 ![](./packrat.gif)

-This plugin for [Obsidian.md](https://obsidian.md/) adds functionality to Martin Schenk's excellent [Obsidian Tasks](https://github.com/schemar/obsidian-tasks) plugin.
+This plugin for [Obsidian.md](https://obsidian.md/) adds functionality to Martin Schenck's excellent [Obsidian Tasks](https://github.com/schemar/obsidian-tasks) plugin.

 **Tasks** supports recurring tasks:  when **Tasks** is used to mark such a task as having been completed, it creates the next instance of that task and inserts it in a new line immediately above the just-completed instance.